Share this articleFeatured in This Article

 The chemicals have been phased out in recent years, but many products containing these chemicals remain in homes or are discarded in dumps.
 It eventually gets into the soil where it’s eaten by worms, which in turn are swallowed up by starlings and other small birds.
 Then raptor species that thrive in urban areas like cooper’s hawks or peregrine falcons end up ingesting the compounds along with the small birds they feed on.

-“The levels [of chemicals] in the worms will be 10-100 times higher than in the soil,” Elliott said.
+“The levels in the worms will be 10-100 times higher than in the soil,” Elliott said.
 The levels in starlings will also be amplified from that of worms, while birds of prey that feed on starlings accumulate even more chemicals.

 Elliott tested birds in parts of Vancouver, neighboring Vancouver Island, and the Okanagan area in the interior of the province.
 He and his colleagues found a Cooper’s hawk in Langley — a Vancouver suburb — to be the most polluted on record with high levels of PBDEs, while another Cooper ’s hawk in nearby suburb Richmond was the second highest.